kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

 	// when it starts.
 	// +optional
 	TimeoutSeconds *int32 `json:"timeoutSeconds,omitempty"`

+	// checkpointOptions contains opaque runtime-specific options for this
+	// checkpoint.
+The kubelet passes them unchanged to
+	// CheckpointPodRequest.options.
+Every key must be listed in
+	// podCheckpoint.allowedCheckpointOptions on the source Pod's RuntimeClass;
+	// if the Pod has no RuntimeClass, or the RuntimeClass has no allow-list, no
+	// options are accepted.
+Values are validated by the runtime.
+Options must not
+	// contain secrets.
+These are not restore defaults: restore-time choices are
+	// supplied separately in pod.spec.restoreFrom.options.
+At most 64 entries.
+	// Immutable.
+See Runtime Options.
+	// +optional
+	CheckpointOptions map[string]string `json:"checkpointOptions,omitempty"`
 }

 // PodReference identifies a Pod in the same namespace by name and, optionally,